Charlotte Mary Sanford Barnes

-Charlotte Mary Sanford Barnes (1818 – April 14, 1863) was an American actress and playwright, perhaps best known for her play Octavia Bragaldi, or, The Confession (1837).
-Next to Anna Cora Mowatt Ritchie, she was the most successful female dramatist of early American theatre.
+Charlotte Mary Sanford Barnes (c.
+1818 – April 14, 1863) was an American actress and playwright, perhaps best known for her play Octavia Bragaldi, or, The Confession (1837).
+Aside from Anna Cora Mowatt Ritchie, she is considered the most successful female dramatist of early American theatre.

 Early life

 Barnes was born in Massachusetts, the daughter of actors John Barnes (1761–1841), a popular comedian, and Mary Greenhill Barnes (1780?-1864), a distinguished tragic actress.
 She made her stage debut at the age of three on March 22, 1822 alongside her mother when they both appeared as mother and daughter characters in The Castle Spectre by Matthew Lewis.

 Career

-At age sixteen, in the role of Angela in that same play, she made both her official debut, at the Tremont Theatre, Boston, and later her New York stage debut, on March 29, 1834.
-Her career as an actress received some acclaim but mixed reviews and she suffered unfavorable comparisons with her distinguished mother.
+At age sixteen, in the role of Angela in The Castle Spectre, Barnes made both her official debut, at the Tremont Theatre, Boston, and later her New York stage debut, on March 29, 1834.
+Her career as an actress received some acclaim, but some unfavorable comparisons with her distinguished mother.